What's this all about?

 Icrea research professor at the Universitat Pompeu Fabra (UPF).
 He has a PhD in chemistry from University of London and Italian laurea in applied mathematics from University of Bologna.
 He was EPRSC (UK) research fellow for the e-science program in the Centre for Computational Science University College London.
 Previously, he worked for a start-up company in Italy to furnish advanced and informed decision support to biotechnology and pharmaceutical companies.
 He also worked in the CINECA supercomputing center.

 TONI GIORGINO, PhD // Scientist

-Toni Giorgino is a researcher at the Institute of Neurosciences of the Italian National Research Council (IsIB-CNR).
+Toni Giorgino is a researcher at the Institute of Biophysics of the Italian National Research Council (IBF-CNR).
 He holds a degree in Physics (University of Pisa, 2001) and a PhD in Bioengineering and Bioinformatics (University of Pavia, 2005).
 Until 2011 he has been a post-doc research assistant at the Computational Biophysics and Biochemistry Laboratory of the Universitat Pompeu Fabra (GRIB-UPF).
-His research interests include the application of accelerator architectures (GPUs) and high-performance computing architectures (BOINC and GPUGRID.net) to the modeling of complex biological systems, protein-protein and protein-drug interactions.
+His research interests include the application of accelerator architectures (GPUs) and high-performance computing architectures (such as BOINC and GPUGRID.net) to the modeling of complex biological systems, protein-protein and protein-drug interactions.

 STEFAN DOERR // PhD student

-Stefan Doerr is a predoctoral researcher at the Universitat Pompeu Fabra.
+Stefan Doerr is staff scientisit at Acellera.
 He holds a degree in Computer Science from the University of Crete (UOC) and a Master's degree in Computer Science with application in Biology from the Technical University of Berlin (TUB).
 His interests lie in the development of methods to accelerate molecular simulations as well as developing tools for the analysis of biomolecular systems.

 ADRIÀ PÉREZ // PhD student